-11.1 The NPPF has introduced a presumption in favour of sustainable development the policies set out in the NPPF taken as a whole constitute the Government's view of what sustainable development means in practice.

-This application has been assessed against relevant policies in the development plan and other material considerations.
-It is considered that the development would not constitute sustainable development and in light of the above assessment recommended for refusal.
+- 11.1 The NPPF has introduced a presumption in favour of sustainable development the policies set out in the NPPF taken as a whole constitute the Government's view of what sustainable development means in practice. - 11.2 This application has been assessed against relevant policies in the development plan and other material considerations.
+It is considered that the development would constitute sustainable development and is therefore recommended for approval.